 To prevent this from happening too often, it’s important to consider hypothetical situations that could exist outside of your plans and designs.
 This way, you can develop technical and operational contingencies that you can deploy if necessary.

 As you develop your AI solution, don’t forget to account for the element of cyber risk.
 Any time you introduce new technology into your organization, you open it up to security vulnerabilities.
 This can even make your existing cybersecurity solutions less secure and more vulnerable to outside attack.

 Before your project takes off, we recommend taking the time to develop a risk-based approach.
-This includes identifying any existing points of weakness that currently exist in your cybersecurity strategy and brainstorming ways to reinforce them.
+This includes identifying any existing points of weakness in your cybersecurity strategy and brainstorming ways to reinforce them.

-If you don’t have the internal resources to help you complete this step, there are third-party resources that can test your cybersecurity protections and identify any areas that need improving.
+If you don’t have the internal resources to help you, there are third-party resources that can test your cybersecurity protections and identify any areas that need fortification.